cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

     but lead to data loss at cluster level and/or backup level.
 On the contrary, setting it to a high value, might remove the risk of data loss while leaving the cluster without an active primary for a longer time during the switchover.

+## Failover

+In case of primary pod failure, the cluster will go into failover mode.
+Please refer to the ["Failover" section](failover.md) for details.